-Germander shares her name with the wildflower Germander Speedwell (scientific name Veronica chamaedrys), this species being probably the boldest and brightest of UK-occurring Speedwells.
+Germander shares her name with the wildflower Germander Speedwell (Veronica chamaedrys), this species being probably the boldest and brightest of UK-occurring Speedwells.

-While found in many of the same habitats and sharing the same blue colouring, Germander (Homo sapiens speedwelli) is easily distinguished from her botanical counterpart by her greater length of stem and many layers of fine black petals (though in winter frequently obscured by millinery).
+While found in many of the same habitats and frequently sharing the same cobalt colouration, Germander (Homo sapiens speedwelli) can be easily distinguished from her botanical counterpart by her greater length of stem and independent mobility between habitats.

 Spoken-worder, wayward walker,